What Are the Steps to Becoming a Doctor?

 Becoming a doctor is the ambition of a lifetime, and one that requires years of hard work and dedication.
 It’s cliché, but true!
 Before you go any further, you need to be sure that medicine is the right career for you.
-Some people will have a unique reason for their interest in studying medicine e.g. an experience they had as a child, or an illness they suffer from.
-In order to separate yourself from the crowd, you need to celebrate this reason, and be aware of its role in driving you towards this career.
+Do you understand what the job involves, and how your training will look as you progress through the various stages of medical school and beyond?

-In this article we are going to discuss the basic steps undertaken to become a doctor.
-The path to an MBBS/MD/MBBCh degree is variable, and students can take one of the various paths.
-The main themes that will be discussed aim to clarify the requirements for success during the various phases of your medical school and pre medical school career.
+In this article we are going to discuss the main stages of becoming a doctor.
+The path to an MBBS/MD/MBBCh degree is variable depending on your individual circumstances.
+The main themes that will be discussed aim to clarify the requirements for success during the various phases of your pre, during and post-medical school career.

 The art of medicine is a topic that has been discussed since the time of Hippocrates.
 As well as having the clinical knowledge to prescribe the right medication or the surgical skills to repair a bleeding vessel, a doctor must be able to communicate with compassion, care, and common sense.
 If you are not interested in improving a person’s quality of life and helping them, then medicine is very unlikely to be for you.
 Always remember, there is a world of potential jobs out there, and there is certainly no shame in being honest about what your main goals and passions are in life.

 So what does it take to pursue a career in medicine?
 Being gifted academically will give you a strong foundation when pursuing the path to becoming a doctor.
 In this realm, there is simply no substitute for hard work.
 You do not need to be the next Einstein, but you do need to be performing well in the vast majority of your subjects, with strong grades.